-- 4.4 Since the start of the Core Strategy plan period in 2006, a total of 3,808 net additional dwellings have been delivered in Eastbourne up to the end of the 2023/24 year.
-This is against a cumulative annual target of 4,320 over the same period.
-Therefore, as at the end of 2022/2023, the cumulative housing delivery is 512 dwellings below the Core Strategy target. - 4.5 On average, 212 units have been delivered per year since the start of the plan period; however this is influenced by high levels of housing delivery in the early years of the plan period and masks the significant under-delivered in recent years (Figure 1).
-Housing delivery has exceeded the Core Strategy target just twice in since the UK recession in 2009, including in the 2023/24 year. - 4.6 Figure 1 shows that completions within the Borough have naturally fluctuated, with this trend expected to continue.
+- 4.4 Since the start of the Core Strategy plan period in 2006, a total of 3,902 net additional dwellings have been delivered in Eastbourne up to the end of the 2024/25 year (this is the most upto date for which data is available).
+This is against a cumulative annual target of 4,560 over the same period.
+Therefore, as at the end of 2024/2025, the cumulative housing delivery is 658 dwellings below the Core Strategy target. - 4.5 On average, 205 units have been delivered per year since the start of the plan period; however this is influenced by high levels of housing delivery in the early years of the plan period and masks the significant under-delivery in recent years (Figure 1).
+Housing delivery has exceeded the Core Strategy target just twice in since the UK recession in 2009, including in the 2023/24 year. - 4.6 Figure 1 shows that completions within the Borough have fluctuated, with this trend expected to continue.
 The delivery of new homes reduced significantly following the recession in around 2010, with a low of 121 net additional homes delivered in 2010/11.
 Since then, annual delivery has fluctuated, reaching a high of 254 new homes in the most recent 2023/24 year.
-In the last five years, 976 new homes have been built at an average of 195 homes per year 45 homes per year less than the Core Strategy target.
-This is despite the Core Strategy reaching the fifth anniversary of adoption in 2018, resulting in the absence of a five-year housing land supply and the application of the NPPF's presumption in favour of sustainable development. - 4.7 Housing delivery in Eastbourne has been reliant on small sites, with large sites being very limited in the borough.
-The 3,808 homes delivered since 2006 were across 804 sites, with 618 sites (77%) delivering less than five units each.
-A further 107 sites accommodated between five and nine units, which means that over 90% of development sites were 'minor' development, delivering less than 10 new homes.
-Only 79 sites delivered 10 or more homes, 61 of which were between 10 and 24 units.
+However this has been followed by a significantly lower delivery in 2024/25.
+In the last five years, 870 new homes have been built at an average of 175 homes per year 65 homes per year less than the Core Strategy target.
+This is despite the Core Strategy reaching the fifth anniversary of adoption in 2018, resulting in the absence of a five-year housing land supply and the application of the NPPF's presumption in favour of sustainable development. - 4.7 Housing delivery in Eastbourne is reliant on small sites, with large sites being very limited in the borough.
+The 3,902 homes delivered since 2006 were across 837 sites, with 646 sites (77%) delivering less than five units each.
+A further 110 sites accommodated between five and nine units, which means that over 90% of development sites were 'minor' development, delivering less than 10 new homes.
+Only 81 sites delivered 10 or more homes, 63 of which were between 10 and 24 units.
 Just four were large sites that delivered in excess of 100 homes.